tlswg/tls13-spec/draft-ietf-tls-tls13.md

 connection N+1 is separate from the traffic keys used by connection N, thus providing forward secrecy between the connections.

-The PSK binder value extension forms a binding between a PSK and the current handshake, as well as between the session where the PSK was established and the session where it was used.
+The PSK binder value forms a binding between a PSK and the current handshake, as well as between the session where the PSK was established and the session where it was used.
 This binding transitively includes the original handshake transcript, because that